TMTucker1/LadyO/README.md

 A sophisticated chat interface featuring Lady O, an AI with a mysterious and alluring personality.
 Now powered by OpenRouter.ai for dynamic conversations.

+**Note: This application is designed for mature audiences and may include adult themes and content.**

 ## Features

 - **Elegant Chat Interface**: Dark, mysterious theme matching Lady O's persona
 - **Timed Sessions**: 3-minute chat sessions with purchase options for more time
 - **AI-Powered Responses**: Dynamic conversations using OpenRouter.ai API
-- **Character Personality**: Lady O responds with sophistication and subtle dominance
+- **Sophisticated Character**: Lady O responds with elegance, wit, and sensuality
+- **Mature Content**: Open to adult conversations and NSFW topics
 - **Tip Integration**: Support the creator through Buy Me a Coffee

 ## Setup Instructions